BryceRussell/astro-bryceguy/packages/dropdown/README.md

 A easy to use dropdown component made using XElement

+# Changes

+- Added unique ids allowing for dropdowns inside of dropdowns
+- Added collapse on pressing esc

 ## Features

+- Dropdowns in dropdowns
 - Can be used as a user selection input
 - Tab navigable
 - Toggle focus opening
 - Toggle focus locking
 - Toggle collapse on focus lost
+- Collapse on pressing esc
 - Customizable
 - Themes